Got Google Ads? Then, you’ve got a Google Ads optimization score.

 2. Bidding and budgets

-The bidding and budgets category is often a mixed bag.
+The bidding and budgets category is typically a mixed bag.
 Since it deals directly with how much money you spend on your campaigns, you’ll want to consider each recommendation before taking action — many of them won’t be good fits for you!

 Some example budget recommendations — some of which are good, while others are questionable — include: